Ajrarn/Natao/app/languages/helpAsciiMath-en.md

 ## Symbols & Functions

-Usually, symbols are applied to the characters that follow them.
+Usually, AsciiMath syntax symbols affect the characters that follow them.

-By writing the following exemple:
+For instance, by writing the following example:

         >@@sqrt 1/3@@

 You obtain:

 >@@sqrt 1/3@@

-If you wish to apply the symbol or the function to a group of characters, simply write parentheses around the group of characters, as follows:
+If you wish to apply the symbol (or the function) to a group of characters, simply write parentheses around the group of characters, as follows:

     >@@sqrt(1/3)@@